When We Leave: Production and post-production

 Production began on 15 July 2008 for what was to be a 39-day shoot.
 When We Leave was shot on 35 mm in Cinemascope.
 Aladag worked closely with editor Andrea Mertens for four months at Cineimpuls, a post-production house in Berlin.

-Filming locations

-When We Leave was shot in Berlin and Turkey.
-For Aladag it was especially important to tell the story as authentically as possible, and she did extensive location scouting.
-Among the Berlin locations were the well-known clubs "SO36," and the "Monarch" bar in Kreuzberg.

-Interiors of the Aslan family home were shot on Wilhelmstrasse in Berlin-Mitte, and the wedding scene was shot in the Neukölln district of Berlin.
-One particularly unique location was the former residence of the Ethiopian Ambassador in Pankow, which was used for the scenes in the women's shelter.

-Teufelsberg in West Berlin was the setting for Umay and Stipe's date.
-To maintain maximum authenticity, many important scenes were shot in Turkey, in the Kayseri Province as well as in Istanbul.
-Interiors for Kemal, the Turkish husband's family, were shot in the Istanbul suburb Dudullu, and the exteriors of Kader's journey to visit his father were shot in his home village of Kayseri.

 Critical reception

 Joseph Smiegelski wrote in the Huffington Post that he "consider[ed] When We Leave one of the best movies I have ever seen.
 It is Bicycle Thief good, and the kind of movie I like the most: a simple yet meaningful story told without bells and whistles and with a small number of major characters.
 [It] is a remarkable artistic achievement.
 You must see this film."

 Ray Bennett wrote in The Hollywood Reporter that When We Leave is "a universal story that will connect with audiences."

+On review aggregator website Rotten Tomatoes, the film holds an approval rating of 72% based on 32 reviews, with an average rating of 6.3/10.